 Our Health, Safety and Environmental Strategy

 The world is changing and there are different drivers influencing what we need to do.
 A number of these environmental factors will impact our strategy for health, safety and the environment.
-Wherever we work we must make sure that we maintain a safe, healthy and sustainable working environment and promote a culture in which we all share this commitment.
+We must make sure that we maintain a safe, healthy and sustainable working environment and promote a culture in which we all share this commitment.

 We provide a range of services which affect the lives of many people as well as the natural environment.
 Wherever we work, we aim to protect people, seek to reduce the amount of carbon produced and keep our use of global resources (such as energy and water) to a minimum, while reducing our waste through good waste management and recycling.